 This blog is written by Joanna Penn.
 She offers advice on book writing and publishing.
 She shares her own story of making a living as an author.
 In addition to her blog, Joanna also has a popular podcast.

-Making a Living Writing is a great blog to help freelance writers who are looking to self-publish.
+Making a Living Writing helps freelance writers earn more money, both writing for publications and for businesses.
 It is written by Carol Tice, who is a freelance writer herself; she shares her experiences and passes on her tips and tricks to readers.

 4. Alexis Grant